 Subject: German Year: 8 Assessment Point: Autumn Topics: Grammar Free time, after school, at the weekend.
-Word order with adverbs (TMP) House and home.
+Word order with a dverbs (TMP) House and home.
 My room.
-Comparisons with liebe er and superlative am liebsten revision of strong verbsEs gibt + accusative
+Comparisons with Comparisons with lieber and superlative am liebsten future tense revision of strong verbs